xju-cs/FedFSS/README.md

 ### Citation

-Since I haven't learned this part of the Markdown code yet, you can skip quoting it for now.
+Since I haven't learned this part of the Markdown code yet, you can skip referencing it for now, and we'll deal with it once I've learned it.

 ## I'm so glad that our sharing was useful to you.